 Sridevi Birth Anniversary Special: Her Best Films Which Are A Must Watch For Every Cinephile

 She was the first female superstar of Bollywood who reigned the silver screen for several decades.
-In a male-dominated film industry, there were films written especially keeping her mind.
-The audience skipped a heartbeat every time she appeared on screen.
-We are talking about legendary actress Sridevi!
+In a male-dominated film industry, there were films written especially keeping her in mind.
+The audience skipped a heartbeat everytime she appeared on the screen.
+We are talking about the legendary actress Sridevi!

 She was all of six when she made her acting debut as a child artist in Thunaivan.
-After taking the South Film Industry by storm, Sridevi forayed in Bollywood with Bharathiraja's Solva Savan.
-In the next few decades, she left a trailing blaze in Hindi cinema with numerous powerful performances.
+After taking the South Film Industry by storm, Sridevi forayed into Bollywood with Bharathiraja's Solva Savan.
+In the next few decades, she had a trailblazing career in Hindi cinema with numerous powerful performances.
 At times, her acts even eclipsed her leading heroes in films.

-With a mysterious twinkle in her eyes and her enigmatic screen presence, the acting legend ruled the industry for several decades before she passed away in 2018.
+With a mysterious twinkle in her eyes and her enigmatic screen presence, the acting legend had ruled the industry for several decades before passing away in 2018.

 Had Sridevi been alive, you would have turned 55 tomorrow (August 13, 2022).
 On her birth anniversary, we revisit some of her finest performances on the celluloid.